nhsconnect/gpconnect/pages/development/development_api_volume_and_performance.md

 ### V&P test environment ###

-Test environments **MUST** simulate consumer applications making API calls against simulated test data (patient records, diaries, tasks etc)
+Test environments **MUST** simulate consumer applications making API calls against simulated test data (patient records, diaries, tasks, and so on.)

-Test data **MUST** be populated with realistic complexity, depth and volume, i.e. in the case of patients the data should be representative of clinical records of a mix of healthy patients and patients with multiple long term conditions.
+Test data **MUST** be populated with realistic complexity, depth and volume.
+That is, in the case of patients, the data should be representative of clinical records of a mix of healthy patients and patients with multiple long-term conditions.

-If a small set of test data is repeatedly used as part of the V&P tests then test setup **SHOULD** seek to minimise the effects of caching e.g. within API middleware (the data from a small number of patients repeatedly queried in quick succession could be served from cache which would invalidate test results).
+If a small set of test data is repeatedly used as part of the V&P tests then test setup **SHOULD** seek to minimise the effects of caching - for example, within API middleware (the data from a small number of patients repeatedly queried in quick succession could be served from cache which would invalidate test results).

 ### Volumetric model ###